Code-Cacophony/portfolio-3/README.md

 * Download entire ZIP file.
 * Unzip the ZIP folder.
 * Open file named _index.html_ on browser of choice.
+* To clone from Github, head to https://github.com/Code-Cacophony/Portfolio
+* Click "Clone or Download*
+* Copy link provided in pop up.
+* Open Terminal, type "git clone" then paste github link
+* cd to Desktop, then cd to the portfolio folder
+* Enter "code ."

 ## KNOWN BUGS